MicrosoftDocs/azure-devops-docs/docs/manual-test/reference-qa.md

 ### Q: What are the default retention limits?

-**A**: For team projects created before October 2015, Visual Studio Team Services doesn't delete results from automated tests and manual tests unless you change the retention limit.
+**A**: For team projects created before October 2015, VSTS doesn't delete results from automated tests and manual tests unless you change the retention limit.

-For new team projects created after October 2015, Visual Studio Team Services deletes all test results after one year (365 days), unless you chose to indefinitely retain a build associated with those results.
+For new team projects created after October 2015,
+VSTS deletes all test results after one year (365 days), unless you chose to indefinitely retain a build associated with those results.

 ### Q: What is the default test retention policy for XAML builds?